Easy Umami Sauce

 Try this Umami Sauce Recipe for boosting flavor in sautés and stir-fries without adding all the sodium of soy sauce.
 It’s made with a blend of miso, ginger, molasses, and other spices, and it has the most delicious savory flavor.

 This delicious seasoning is completely salt-free, oil-free, vegan, and gluten-free.
 It’s hard to believe, but it can amplify the taste of so many recipes and keep them healthy!
+If you love umami flavor, try my easy 5-minute miso sauce too because it’s good on everything!

 This umami seasoning recipe was created by Dr. Michael Greger, MD with NutritionFacts.org.
 He has many more herb seasonings and recipes in his book, How Not to Die Cookbook.

-If you are new to cooking or just plant-based cooking in general this list of Top 15 Herbs & Spices can help you create the best flavors with all of your meals.
+If you are new to cooking or just plant-based cooking in general this list of Top 15 Herbs & Spices can help you create the best flavors with all your meals.

 What is umami?

 Umami is one of the five basic tastes, even though many people are only learning about it in the last few years.
 Most of us are familiar with the other four–sweet, sour, salty, and bitter.
-Umami is a savory flavor that is part of many Asian dishes.
+Umami is a savory flavor that is part of many Asian plant-based dishes.

 The word ‘umami’ was created by a Japanese chemist named Kikunae Ikeda from umami, which means “delicious,” and mi, which means “taste.”
 The perfect name, as it is a delicious taste!